 The random variables z(i)'s indicate which of the k Gaussians each x(i) had come from.
 Note that if we knew what the z(i)'s were, the maximum likelihood problem would have been easy and almost similar to that of Gaussian Discriminant Analysis.

-Since there is no way for us to take the derivative of the above equation and find a closed form solution, we need to use the Expectancy Maximization Algorithm instead.
+Since there is no way for us to take the derivative of the above equation and find a closed form solution, we need to use the Expectation Maximization Algorithm instead.

-In the E step, for all values of i and j, we find p(z(i)=j∣x(i);ϕ,μ,Σ) using the current parameters and the bayes rule:
+In the E step, for all values of i and j, we find p(z(i)=j∣x(i);ϕ,μ,Σ) using the current parameters and Bayes' rule:

 When we plug in the equations for the gaussian distribution, this takes a form very similar to the softmax function.
 So in the E step, we find our estimated probability distribution for what value z(i) should take for each x(i).